qutip/qutip/doc/guide/heom/bosonic.rst

 the steady state.

-First we will do this in the simplest way, using the built-in implementations of the two bath expansions, :class:`DrudeLorentzBath` and :class:`DrudeLorentzPadeBath`.
+First we will do this in the simplest way, using the built-in implementations of the two bath expansions, :class:`~qutip.nonmarkov.heom.DrudeLorentzBath` and :class:`~qutip.nonmarkov.heom.DrudeLorentzPadeBath`.
 We will do this both with a truncated expansion and show how to include an approximation to all of the remaining terms in the bath expansion.

 Afterwards, we will show how to calculate the bath expansion coefficients and to use those coefficients to construct your own bath description so that you can